situ2001/KeyPhantom/README.md

 ## Usage

+1. Open KeyPhantom from your Applications folder
-1. Click the keyboard icon in your menu bar to access KeyPhantom
+2. Click the keyboard icon in your menu bar to access KeyPhantom
-2. Open Settings to configure your phantom key bindings
+3. Open Settings to configure your phantom key bindings
-3. Create a new binding by:
+4. Create a new binding by:
    - Setting a global shortcut
    - Choosing the key to be sent
    - Selecting the target application